The Slope Heuristics in Heteroscedastic Regression: Statistical framework

-and the associated oracle estimator $s_{n}\left( M_{\ast }\right) $ thus achieves the best performance in terms of excess risk among the collection $ \left\{ s_{n}\left( M\right) ;M\in \mathcal{M}_{n}\right\} $.
-Unfortunately, the oracle model is unknown as it depends on the unknown law $P$ of the data, and we propose to estimate it by a model selection procedure via penalization.
-Given some known penalty $ \pen $, that is a function from $\mathcal{M}_{n}$ to $\mathbb{R}_{+}$, we thus consider the following data-dependent model, also called selected model,
+The associated oracle estimator $s_{n}\left( M_{\ast }\right) $ thus achieves the best performance in terms of excess loss among the collection $ \left\{ s_{n}\left( M\right) ;M\in \mathcal{M}_{n}\right\} $.
+The oracle model is a random quantity because it depends on the data and it is also unknown as it depends on the distribution $P$ of the data.
+We propose to estimate the oracle model by a penalization procedure.